keilerkonzept/terraform-module-versions/README.md

 # terraform-module-versions

-Checks for updates of external terraform modules referenced in given Terraform (0.10.x - 0.12.x) modules.
+Checks for updates of external terraform modules referenced in given Terraform source.
 Outputs Markdown tables by default, as well as JSONL (`-o jsonl`, one JSON object per line), JSON (`-o json`), and JUnit XML (`-o junit`).

 Supported module sources: